nizanhuw/Data512_Wildfire_Project/README.md

 #### MLA Citations :
 I also used  GEEKS FOR GEEKS as an MLA citation:
 “Matplotlib Tutorial.”
 GeeksforGeeks, 22 Jun.
 2023. https://www.geeksforgeeks.org/matplotlib-tutorial/#.
 Accessed 7 Nov.
 2023.

+## Instructions:

+### For Common Analysis Part 1
+Please utilize the link to the ipynb file running all modules in the Source code folder:

+The source code folder contains the following ipynb files to run in a specific order:
+- Please run this first: Wild_fire_aquisition_and_Smoke_Estimate_Howard.ipynb
+  This file contains the process of collecting reader.py and USGS_Wildland_Fire_Combined_Dataset.json in the intermediate_data folder.
+  This collects information from these files to produce coeur_smoke_estimate_df.csv in the Data_Results folder.
+Creates smoke estimations for Coeur D'Alene moke estimations and files used to collect an AQI.

+- Then secondly run: AQI_Request_Howard.ipynb
+  This file contains the .ipyb.
+It requests a daily summary view count of an AQI page from 1984 to the present, creating particulate_aqi.csv in
+  Intermediate_data folder.
+In addition, it reads in coeur_smoke_estimate_df.csv to create visuals to compare the AQI result and the smoke estimations for predicted future years using linear regression found in the Report_Results directory.

+- Per assignment instructions, please read Common_analyis_part1_reflection.pdf in the Report_Results directory.
+  The report contains overall findings from the visuals, thoughts, and collaboration feedback.

+### For Common Analysis Part 2-3 (Implementation)
+- Please Run .... file in the source code results
+  This file contains

+- Please read the .pdf in the report results folder This file contains

 ## The intermediate data folder contains two types:
 #### Preliminary_downloads